dfjds/guessing_game-Rust-/README.md

-# guessing_game-Rust-
+# Rust Gussing Game
-A simple CLI guessing game built in Rust
+A simple CLI guess the nuber game built in Rust